Skip to main content

 Contact Manager - written in AngularJS, Express and MongoDB - Episode 1

-The strength behind using MongoDB with the other JavaScript technologies is that they are all using the same technology (JSON, which MongoDB actually calls BSON) and developing around these objects becomes really easy.
-If you haven't worked with MongoDB it's part of the "NoSQL" family, and at a very high level it's a simple key-value storage system.
-The example outlined in this post is for demonstration purposes only and therefore the database won't be extensive but kept simple.
-I am not using MongoDB's native drivers but I am utilising a great library called Mongoose.
-Just by following the quick start guide on that site, you can achieve a lot.
-Let's have a look at my code example:
+The beauty of pairing MongoDB with JavaScript technologies is that they all speak the same language (JSON, which MongoDB actually calls BSON).
+Building around these objects becomes second nature.
+If you haven’t worked with MongoDB, it belongs to the “NoSQL” family.
+At a high level, it’s a key-value storage system.
+The example here is for demonstration purposes only, so the database stays deliberately small.
+I’m not using MongoDB’s native drivers but instead relying on a library called Mongoose.
+Just by following the quick start guide on that site, you can get a lot done.
+Here’s my code:

 var mongoose = require('mongoose');